 LEVELS OF SIGNIFICANCE DESCRIPTION DESIRED OUTCOME Category 1 Essential to the heritage of the locality HERITAGE LIST Exceptional significance Rare or outstanding example.
 Register of Heritage Places The place should be retained and conserved.
 Any alterations or extensions should reinforce the significance of the place and be in accordance with a Conservation Plan (if one exists for the place).
 Refer to Heritage Council.
 Planning Scheme provisions Category 2 Very important to the HERITAGE LIST Considerable significance heritage of the locality.
 Conservation of the place is highly desirable.
 High degree of integrity/ Any alterations or extensions should reinforce the significance of the place. authenticity.
-Planning Scheme provisions Category 3 Contributes to the heritage of the local NO CONSTRAINTS Some/Moderate some altered or modified elements, no Conservation of the place is desirable. significance necessarily detracting from the overall Contributes to the heritage of the locality.
-Has some altered or modified significance of the item. elements, not necessarily detracting from the overall significance of the item.
-Some community interact to the Any alterations or extensions should reinforce the significance of the place.
+Planning Scheme provisions Category 3 Contributes to the heritage of the local NO CONSTRAINTS Some/Moderate some altered or modified elements, no necessarily detracting from the overall significance of the item.
+Conservation of the place is desirable. significance Contributes to the heritage of the locality.
+Has some altered or modified elements, not necessarily detracting from the overall significance of the item.
+Come a community into weet to the Any alterations or extensions should reinforce the significance of the place.
 Category 4 Some community interest to the history/heritage of the locality.
 Original fabric should be retained where possible.
 Little significance NO CONSTRAINTS Contributes to the history of the locality.
 Photographically record prior to any major development or demolition.
 Recognise and interpret the site.